-Applicants with bachelor's degrees from American Council for Construction Education (ACCE) accredited Construction Management or Building Construction programs should apply for Fall Term.
-All other applicants should apply for Summer-A/C.
+Applicants with bachelor's degrees from American Council for Construction Education (ACCE) accredited Construction Management programs should apply for Fall Term, which begins in August.
+All other applicants should apply for Summer-A/C, which begins in May.
+Exceptions may be made for extensive construction work experience or those with certain post-baccalaureate certificates in Construction Management.